-However, before you add or update a rule we’ll search for historical live-mode payments that match the rule criteria.
-You can inspect that list of payments to verify the criteria’s intended behavior, and we also summarize those search results to help you estimate its future impact.
+However, before you add or update a rule we’ll search for historical live mode payments that match the rule criteria.
+You can inspect that list of payments to verify the criterion’s intended behavior, and we also summarize those search results to help you estimate its future impact.

 For block rules, the summary (depicted below) compares